LikeTheSalad/aaper/README.md

 ### Creating a custom RequestStrategyProvider

 Aaper's behavior is all about its `RequestStrategy` objects, and the way Aaper can access to them, is through an instance of `RequestStrategyProvider`.
-By default, when you initialize Aaper like
-so: `Aaper.init()`, the `RequestStrategyProvider` that Aaper will use in that case, would be `DefaultRequestStrategyProvider`.
+By default, the `RequestStrategyProvider` that Aaper will use is `DefaultRequestStrategyProvider`, if you need to change it, take a look at `Using your custom RequestStrategyProvider`.

 The `DefaultRequestStrategyProvider` implementation contains a map of `RequestStrategy` instances to which Aaper can access later on by providing the name of the Strategy it needs, such default